JetBrains/phpstorm-workshop/README.md

     ``wget https://github.com/JetBrains/phpstorm-workshop/archive/master.zip``

 ## Getting started

+Most exercises require to have Vagrant box running.
+You may start it using *Tools->Vagrant->Up* inside PhpStorm.

 There are some things to know about the project:

 * The project can be opened as-is in PhpStorm.
-No settings are included in the project yet, because these are configured when following exercises.
+We've included configurations for PHP Remote Interpreter, Database, Deployment Server, PHP Web Debug, PHPUnit and Behat.
 * All numbered folders contain exercises that you can work on.
 Simply open the numbered files one by one and follow the comments in the file.
 Most exercises are self-contained, others build on previous exercises.
 * The PhpStorm Workshop.pptx / PhpStorm Workshop.pdf is a slide deck which summarizes many of the items covered in exercises.
 * The PhpStorm Reference Card.pdf is the PhpStorm keymap.
 The latest version can always be found on the [PhpStorm website](http://bit.ly/phpstorm-shortcuts).